-set_logname Normally, sudo will set the LOGNAME, USER and USERNAME environment variables to the name of the target user (usually root unless the -u option is given).
-However, since some programs (including the RCS revision control system) use LOGNAME to determine the real identity of the user, it may be desirable to change this behavior.
-This can be done by negating the set_logname option.
-Note that if the env_reset option has not been disabled, entries in the env_keep list will override the value of set_logname .
-This flag is on by default. set_utmp When enabled, sudo will create an entry in the utmp (or utmpx) file when a pseudo-tty is allocated.
-A pseudo-tty is allocated by sudo when the log_input , log_output or use_pty flags are enabled.
+- set_utmpWhen enabled, sudo will create an entry in the utmp (or utmpx) file when a pseudo-tty is allocated.
+A pseudo-tty is allocated by sudo when the log_input, log_output or use_pty flags are enabled.
 By default, the new entry will be a copy of the user's existing utmp entry (if any), with the tty, time, type and pid fields updated.
-This flag is on by default. setenv Allow the user to disable the env_reset option from the command line via the -E option.
-Additionally, environment variables set via the command line are not subject to the restrictions imposed by env_check , env_delete , or env_keep .
+This flag is on by default. - setenv Allow the user to disable the env_reset option from the command line via the -E option.
+Additionally, environment variables set via the command line are not subject to the restrictions imposed by env_check, env_delete, or env_keep.
 As such, only trusted users should be allowed to set variables in this manner.
-This flag is off by default. shell_noargs If set and sudo is invoked with no arguments it acts as if the -s option had been given.
+This flag is off by default. - shell_noargsIf set and sudo is invoked with no arguments it acts as if the -s option had been given.
 That is, it runs a shell as root (the shell is determined by the SHELL environment variable if it is set, falling back on the shell listed in the invoking user's /etc/passwd entry if not).
-This flag is off by default. stay_setuid Normally, when sudo executes a command the real and effective UIDs are set to the target user (root by default).
+This flag is off by default. - stay_setuid Normally, when sudo executes a command the real and effective UIDs are set to the target user (root by default).
 This option changes that behavior such that the real UID is left as the invoking user's UID.
 In other words, this makes sudo act as a setuid wrapper.
 This can be useful on systems that disable some potentially dangerous functionality when a program is run setuid.
 This option is only effective on systems that support either the setreuid(2) or setresuid(2) system call.
-This flag is off by default. targetpw If set, sudo will prompt for the password of the user specified by the -u option (defaults to root) instead of the password of the invoking user when running a command or editing a file.
+This flag is off by default. - targetpwIf set, sudo will prompt for the password of the user specified by the -u option (defaults to root) instead of the password of the invoking user.
+In addition, the time stamp file name will include the target user's name.
 Note that this flag precludes the use of a uid not listed in the passwd database as an argument to the -u option.
-This flag is off by default. tty_tickets If set, users must authenticate on a per-tty basis.
-With this flag enabled, sudo will use a separate record in the time stamp file for each tty.
-If disabled, a single record is used for all login sessions.
-This flag is on by default.
+This flag is off by default. - tty_tickets If set, users must authenticate on a per-tty basis.
+With this flag enabled, sudo will use a file named for the tty the user is logged in on in the user's time stamp directory.
+If disabled, the time stamp of the directory is used instead.
+This flag is on by default. - umask_override If set, sudo will set the umask as specified by sudoers without modification.
+This makes it possible to specify a more permissive umask in sudoers than the user's